PavanRangani/docs/docs/prd/incentive-stock/grant.md

   - Show `Restore` action in vertmore.
   - On click, restored that grant.
 - For other types of incentive stock
-  - When a user performs the  `Undo` action in any of the vesting schedules, the grant is considered as an `Active ` grant.
+  - When a user performs the `Undo` action in any of the vesting schedules, the grant is considered as an `Active ` grant and its moved from `Dispose` tab to `Active` tab.

 ### UI Rule